danieldaleva/weather-app/README.md

 ## About

-Weather Map is a demo project in [React-Native](https://reactnative.dev/).
-It runs embedded the Storybook with the components decoupled using Atomic Design pattern.
+Weather Map is a demo project made with [React-Native](https://reactnative.dev/).
+It runs Storybook embedded with all components decoupled using **Atomic Design** pattern.

 <a id="demonstration"></a>